The Best We Can Do: Freedom and Independence For America

 “Huh.
 I’m not sure,” you answer.
 “A couple years, I guess.”

 “As far as I know,” you say.
 “I’ve pretty much explored the whole island, and I’ve never found signs of other people.”

 “How have you survived?” asks the professor.

 “I was so angry for a while.
-I though I didn’t deserve this.
+I thought I didn’t deserve this.
 I felt deprived and lonely.
 And, honestly, scared.
 I had no idea how to survive out here.
-But I realized I had to eat, so I taught myself how to gather coconuts and pineapples and a lot of berries and plants I saw the animals and birds eating.
+But I realized I had to eat, so I taught myself how to gather coconuts and pineapples and a lot of berries and plants.
+I saw the animals and birds eating.
 I stay away from all the snakes and lizards because there’s no telling which ones are dangerous.
-I built shelters for myself around the island so I’d never be caught out without protection.
-I figured out how to spear fish–there’s so many fish in the waters here, it’s easy.”
+I built shelters for myself around the island, so I’d never be caught out without protection.
+I figured out how to spearfish–there’s so many fish in the waters here, it’s easy.”

 “How do you cook?” the doctor asked.

 “You’re lucky to be alive,” the doctor continued.
 “You could get all kinds of parasites and bacteria from raw fish.
 You should know better.”